woossi0/suite/docs/usermanual/source/processing/wpsclient/index.rst

 After these files have been created and placed in the proper directory, the application can be tested.

-.. note:: Please see the :ref:`apps.sdk.client.script.debug` section for more information on launching this application.
+.. note:: Please see the :ref:`webapps.sdk.debug` section for more information on launching this application.

 After drawing two polygons, splitting them, dragging them around a bit, and then executing two different Intersection/Buffer processes, our map could look like this: